ViennaRNA/forgi/doc/graph_tutorial.rst

 parameter file indicating which nucleotides are paired.

-Given an dot-bracket sequence as input, forgi can be easily be used to generate the parameter file for rna_denovo.Using the secondary structure of 1y26 (shown in the first example) one can run the appropriate example:
+Given an dot-bracket sequence as input, forgi can be easily be used to generate the parameter file for rna_denovo.
+Using the secondary structure of 1y26 (shown in the first example) one can run the appropriate example:

 ``python examples/dotbracket_to_rosetta_constraints.py examples/1y26_ss.dotbracket``